-The challenges we face aren't one-dimensional - they can't be solved by researchers working in isolation.
-In Health and Wellbeing, we bring together experts from different disciplines to address these challenges and shape the future of healthcare.
+The challenges we face are multi-faceted and holistic, from the scientific to the managerial and ethico-legal.
+In Health and Wellbeing, we bring together experts from a range of disciplines to creatively address these challenges and implement solutions that shape the future of healthcare.

 We have created four interlinked research hubs that combine expertise to explore healthy development, ageing and the pathologies that influence disease.